-  To capture and stream audio on Apple computers Airtame uses a tool called Soundflower - user would need to install it manually after launching app for the first time.
+To capture and stream audio on macOS, Airtame uses a third party extension called Soundflower.
+For first timer use of the Airtame app, Soundflower needs to be manually installed.
 If this was not done and you do not see Soundflower as an audio output option, please follow the below steps to install Soundflower manually:

 - Download Soundflower from this link

 - Run the uninstaller script by clicking on it and then clicking the play button (If needed)

 - Open the soundflower.pkg file, it will fail

 - Open "System Preferences" and go to "Security & Privacy"

 - Click "Allow" at the bottom of the window